SergeAnd/recursive-m2-search/README.md

 # recursive-m2-search
-Create list dirictories of maven repository.
+Create a list of directories of the maven repository.